datageek42AB/Professional-Portfolio/README.md

 This project is my formal submission for the Kaggle **Titanic - Machine Learning from Disaster** competition.
 For this effort I went above and beyond the required predictive analytics to truly vizualize all aspects of the data prior to building a model.

 ## US Vaccination Rates
 Analyize vaccination rates for the top 5 vaccincations over time in the US from 1980 - 2017.
-Integrate data from California Kindergartens from 2013 and data from California School district reporting to answer the following questions:
+Integrate data from California Kindergartens from 2013 and data from California School district reporting to answer a myriad of questions.
- 1. Which vaccine had the greatest volatility
- 2. What proportion of public vs private schools reported vaccination data?
- 3. Was there any credible difference in overall reporting proportions between public and private schools?
- 4. How do these rates for individual vaccines in California districts compare with overall US vaccination rates (make an informal comparison to the final observations in the time series)?
- 5. Among districts, how are the vaccination rates for individual vaccines related?
-In other words, if students are missing one vaccine are they missing all of the others?
- 6. What variables predict whether or not a district’s reporting was complete?
- 7. What variables predict the percentage of all enrolled students with completely up-to-date vaccines?
- 8. What variables predict the percentage of all enrolled students with belief exceptions?
- 9. What’s the big picture, based on all of the foregoing analyses?
-The staff member in the state legislator’s office is interested to know how to allocate financial assistance to school districts to improve both their vaccination rates and their reporting compliance.
-What have you learned from the data and analyses that might inform this question?

 ### Techniques Utilized:
  * Difference over time